wikimedia/restbase/doc/HandlerConfiguration.md

 # Declarative request handler definition

 ## General madel
-On each endpont there could be two high-level blocks: `x-backend-setup` and `x-backend-request`.
+On each endpont there could be two high-level blocks: `x-setup-handler` and `x-request-handler`.
 The former is run during RESTBase start-up and is optional, while the latter is executed on every incoming request and can be made up of multiple requests (further referred to as request blocks).